PDLT-University-of-York/test-split-site/docs/ultra/test-wip.md

 Some considerations when using these settings:

 - If the Test includes any *Essay* type questions, these must be manually marked **before** students can view any scores, regardless of when scores are released.
 Don't use this question type if the Test won't be manually marked.
-- *Automated feedback* (auto-marked questions) and *Example of correct response* (essay questions) will only be shown if this has been added to the Test questions.
+- *Automated feedback* (auto-marked questions) and *Example of correct response* (essay questions) are only shown if this has been added to the Test questions.
 - It is not possible to show correct answers to auto-marked questions without showing example of correct response for essay questions (and vice versa).

 ???
 Abstract "What students see: MCQs"